Graciano López Jaena: Biography

 He got into trouble for refusing to testify that certain prisoners died of natural causes when it was obvious that they had died at the hands of the mayor of Pototan.
-López continued to agitate for justice and finally went to Spain when threats were made on his life.
+López-Jaena continued to agitate for justice and finally went to Spain when threats were made to his life.
 López sailed for Spain in 1880.
 There he became a leading writer and speaker for Philippine reform.
-By this time, he attached his maternal surname permanently to his paternal one, becoming "López Jaena", in order to stick out from the many Lopezes.
-(If he had not done this, by modern Philippine naming conventions his name would now be interpreted as "Graciano Jaena Lopez" or "Graciano J. Lopez".)

 Statue of Graciano Lopez-Jaena in Plaza Jaro (Graciano Lopez-Jaena Park) in Iloilo City, his birthplace and hometown.

-López Jaena pursued his medical studies at the University of Valencia but did not finish.
-Once Rizal reproached Lopéz Jaena for not finishing his medical studies.
-Graciano replied, "On the shoulders of slaves should not rest a doctor's cape."
-Rizal countermanded, "The shoulders do not honor the doctor's cape, but the doctor's cape honors the shoulders."
+López Jaena pursued his medical studies at the University of Valencia, then transferred to Universidad Central in Madrid in 1881, but did not finish.
+Jose Alejandrino popularized an anecdote that Rizal once reproached Lopéz Jaena for not finishing his medical studies, to which Graciano replied, "On the shoulders of slaves should not rest a doctor's cape."
+Rizal countermanded, "The shoulders do not honor the doctor's cape, but the doctor's cape honors the shoulders," but recent research reveals this was most likely an Alejandrino concoction and not factual.
+Graciano's records instead indicate he was intent on finishing his studies, later on even enrolling at the Faculty of Law of the Universidad Central in 1884-1885.
+His financial difficulties, however, compounded by the cessation of support from the Philippines, made the completion of his degree extremely difficult.

-He then moved to the field of journalism.
-Losing interest in politics and academic life, he soon enjoyed his life in Barcelona and Madrid.
-However, his friends forgave him these indiscretions due to his talent with words.
-Mariano Ponce who was another of the Filipino propagandists in Spain observed, "... a deafening ovation followed the close of the peroration, the ladies waved their kerchiefs wildly, and the men applauded frantically as they stood up from their seats in order to embrace the speaker."
+In Madrid, Graciano joined the Filipino community and slowly built a reputation as an intellectual whose oratorical skills eventually earned him his reputation.
+His 1881 speech praising Fernando Leon y Castillo for the abolition of the tobacco monopoly in the Philippines was praised by the Madrid press, which gave him the opportunity to start a career in journalism.
+By 1883, he was writing for Los Dos Mundos, where articles such as "Una Protesta" defended Filipinos against racialized depictions and criticized colonial abuses.

-Rizal noted, "His great love is politics and literature.
+Lopez-Jaena became especially known for his oratory.
+Mariano Ponce, another Filipino propagandists in Spain later recalled the audience's reaction to one of his speeches: "... a deafening ovation followed the close of the peroration, the ladies waved their kerchiefs wildly, and the men applauded frantically as they stood up from their seats in order to embrace the speaker."
+Rizal also noted López-Jaena's interests, writing: "His great love is politics and literature.
 I do not know for sure whether he loves politics in order to deliver speeches or he loves literature to be a politician."

-In addition he is remembered by the Filipino people for his literary contributions to the propaganda movement.
-López Jaena founded the fortnightly newspaper, La Solidaridad.
-When the publication office moved from Barcelona to Madrid, the editorship was succeeded to Marcelo H. del Pilar.
-His talent can be seen in the publication Discursos y Artículos Varios (Speeches and Various Articles).
+López-Jaena he is remembered by the Filipino people for his literary contributions to the propaganda movement.
+López-Jaena founded the fortnightly newspaper, La Solidaridad.
+When the publication office moved from Barcelona to Madrid, the editorship was succeeded by Marcelo H. del Pilar.
+His talent can be seen in his book Discursos y Artículos Varios (Speeches and Various Articles) published in 1891.